OuterSpaceHobo/ScanLingua/README.md

 ScanLingua provides recognition, translation and kanji annotation of selected screen areas.

-It is great for checking on subtitles, manga text bubbles or any japanese text.
+It is great for checking on subtitles, manga panels or any japanese text.

 This project is heavily inspired with Yomichan and use awesome japanese dictionary Jotoba for kanji annotation.